Mr-RoyShuvro/react-course-registration-pro7/README.md

-1. Project features are given below:
+A.  Project features are given below:

 The purpose of project is to build an application program to reduce manual work for managing the course through internet.
 This application has good appearance and easy to operate.
 It is very simple and easy to access.
 This project provides lots of features to manage in very well manner.